moveit/moveit2_tutorials/doc/how_to_guides/isaac_panda/isaac_panda_tutorial.rst

 .. code-block:: bash

-  git clone https://github.com/MarqRazz/moveit2_tutorials.git -b pr-isaac_tutorial --depth 1
-  # git clone https://github.com/ros-planning/moveit2_tutorials.git -b humble --depth 1
+  git clone https://github.com/ros-planning/moveit2_tutorials.git -b humble --depth 1

-4. Cd into the path you cloned the tutorials and then switch to the following directory.
+1. Cd into the path you cloned the tutorials and then switch to the following directory.

 .. code-block:: bash